Syndes/Joomla2Grav/README.md

 ## enthusiasm

-Thats all,
+Thats all

-but feel free to upgrade this tool.
+but feel free to upgrade this tool

 ---